sayarkarmakar/sayarkarmakar.github.io/index.md

 Some of my recent and upcoming invited talks are [here](https://sayarkarmakar.github.io/pages/talks.html)

 <h2> Recent Updates</h2>
+June 2024: Our [Paper](https://sayarkarmakar.github.io/publications/jmva.pdf) received a Major revision from Journal of Multivariate Analysis.

 May 2024: Our [Paper](https://sayarkarmakar.github.io/publications/aos.pdf) received a minor revision from Annals of Statistics.

 May 2024: Our [Paper](https://sayarkarmakar.github.io/publications/tmlr.pdf) is accepted at Transactions of Machine Learning Research modulo minor revision.